jfmaestr/portfolio/content/_index.md

 ## How To Use This Site

 This site lists my **professional portfolio** and my **curriculum** for Algebra I and Geometry aligned to Common Core standards.
 The portfolio broadly outlines my skills as a teacher from many angles and encapsulates a lot of my experiences in a classroom.
-The curriculum listed is a long-term "work in progress" and will be several years in the making before it is a polished finished product.
+The curriculum listed is a long-term "work in progress" and will be several years in the making before it is a polished finished product with Algebra being the most immeadiate curriculum I'm working on.
+Geometry may be a far lost dream.

 ## Experience